ardas0002/SpringSecurityPractising/README.md

 # SpringSecurityPractising
-This is project which aims to practise Spring Security.
+This is project which aims to practise Spring Security from Udemy course: https://www.udemy.com/course/spring-security-zero-to-master